aromanro/PythonCompphys/README.md

 The [DFT notebook](dft.ipynb)
 It's work in progress, hopefully it will cover the assignments of Thomas Arias lectures.
-For now, you'll find in there only the first, second and the third assignment.
-The fourth will follow, then maybe I'll add some more comments.
+For now, you'll find in there all assignments, except the last part from the last one, which requires variable fillings and computing the isolated Ge atom.
+It's not a big deal, hopefully I'll add it soon along with some comments.

 ### Python scripts